-Fifty years ago today (June 1), The Beatles released their album 'Sgt.
-Pepper's Lonely Hearts Club Band,' which included the iconic song "Lucy In The Sky With Diamonds."
+In 1967, the Beatles released their album "Sgt.
+Pepper's Lonely Hearts Club Band," which included the iconic song "Lucy in the Sky With Diamonds."
 The popular song was critically acclaimed for evoking a surreal dreamscape, along the lines of Lewis Carroll’s classic "Alice's Adventures in Wonderland" fantasy.
-John Lennon said it was inspired by a drawing his son Julian — then age 3 — had made of a nursery school classmate named Lucy.
+John Lennon said it was inspired by a drawing his son Julian – then age 3 – had made of a nursery school classmate named Lucy.

 Fast forward to Nov.
-24, 1974, when, during a fossil-hunting expedition in Hadar, Ethiopia, anthropologist Donald Johanson and a student decided to take an alternate route back to their Land Rover through a nearby gully.
+24, 1974, when, during a fossil-hunting expedition in Hadar, Ethiopia, anthropologist Donald Johanson, and a student decided to take an alternate route back to their Land Rover through a nearby gully.
 There, Johanson discovered a fossil forearm bone and quickly identified it as a species of hominin, a human ancestor originating after the evolutionary split from the ancestors of apes.
-Shortly thereafter, he saw an occipital (skull) bone, then a femur, some ribs, a pelvis and the lower jaw.
-Two weeks later, after many hours of excavation, screening and sorting, several hundred fragments of bone had been recovered, representing 40 percent of a single hominin skeleton.
+Shortly thereafter, he saw an occipital (skull) bone, then a femur, some ribs, a pelvis, and the lower jaw.
+Two weeks later, after many hours of excavation, screening, and sorting, several hundred fragments of bone had been recovered, representing 40% of a single hominin skeleton.

 Jump ahead to 2013, when a proposed NASA mission to explore Jupiter's Trojan asteroids was in search of a name.
 While most NASA missions are acronyms, this particular mission took a different path.

-Planets were built from solid materials orbiting the sun that came together under their mutual gravitational attraction.
-Primitive, volatile-rich bodies like the Trojans — in swarms ahead of and behind Jupiter in its orbit around the sun — are fossils of these first planetary building blocks and hold valuable clues to how the planets formed.
-Earth's oceans and atmosphere may have been supplemented by impacts from primitive bodies similar to the Trojans, so these fossils may help reveal our most distant origins.
+Planets were built from solid materials orbiting the Sun that came together under their mutual gravitational attraction.
+Primitive, volatile-rich bodies like the Trojans – in swarms ahead of and behind Jupiter in its orbit around the Sun – are fossils of these first planetary building blocks and hold valuable clues to how the planets formed.
+Earth's oceans and atmosphere may have been supplemented by impacts from primitive bodies similar to the Trojans.
+In other words, these fossils may help reveal our most distant origins.

 News of the Lucy mission name was welcomed by the team that discovered the famous fossil.